jonnymuir/mermaid-workflow/README.md

 Runnable user centric workflow described by mermaid diagrams

 # Context
-[Mermaid diagrams](https://mermaid.js.org/) is tool to create complex diagrams in simple markdown.
+[Mermaid diagrams](https://mermaid.js.org/) is a tool to create complex diagrams in simple markdown.
 Its main purpose is to help documentation catch-up with development.

 # Problem statement
 I would like to describe how work flows in a simple diagram.